 Loyalty comes in many forms.

-Recognising a loyal customer
+Recognizing a loyal customer

 • Recommendation & advocacy.
 That trust makes them responsive to your communications.
-They’re more likely than others to act on your recommendations by trying a show or activity; they pick up on implicit messages and become advocates for your organisation.
+They’re more likely than others to act on your recommendations by trying a show or activity; they pick up on implicit messages and become advocates for your organization.

 • Emotional rewards.
 Their relationship with you may grow into a core part of their identity.
 Subscribers to the symphony or opera are an important segment of the classical music market; but their subscription is also an important aspect of who they are.